corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 ```
 corda-cli network deploy -n solar-system -f solar-system.yaml | docker-compose -f - up -d
 ```
+{{< note >}}

-Here the `-f` flag ensures that the network files have the same name as the network itself.
+The `-f` flag allows you to specify the location of the network definition file.
+Since the network and network definition `.yaml` have the same name in this example, you can omit it.
+Here it is included here as a best practice example.

+See the [Corda CLI commands documentation](../../../../../en/platform/corda/5.0-dev-preview-1/corda-cli/commands.html#subcommands) for more information on commands and their flags.
+{{< /note >}}

 {{< note >}}
 The safest way to view the network contents is to pipe them to Docker.